-Starting from January 1, 2021, in accordance with the Italian "2021 Stability Law" (Law 178/2020), companies investing in research and development activities are allowed to recognize an R&D tax credit that will be equal to the 20% (2020: 12%) of certain R&D expenses incurred in the year: the total R&D tax credit that can be granted is limited to EUR 4 million (2020: EUR 3 million).
+During fiscal year 2022 and consistently with the past, in accordance with the Italian "2022 Stability Law" (Law 234/2021), companies investing in research and development activities are allowed to recognize an R&D tax credit that will be equal to the 20% (2021: 20%) of certain R&D expenses incurred in the year: the total R&D tax credit that can be granted is limited to EUR 4 million (2021: EUR 4 million).
 The R&D tax credit does not provide for a direct reimbursement of incurred expenses as such expenses are only used to calculate the amount that each company can recognize as a receivable.
-Such receivable can be used to off-set the payment of certain 11 General and administrative expenses taxes and contributions (e.g. social contributions, VAT payables, registration fees, income and withholding taxes and all other tax-related items that companies pay on a monthly basis) with the aim of relieving the actual monthly cash-out.
+Such receivable can be used to offset the payment of certain taxes and contributions (e.g. social contributions, VAT payables, registration fees, income and withholding taxes and all other tax-related items that companies pay on a monthly basis) with the aim of relieving the actual monthly cash-out.

-As of December 31, 2021, the Group did not recognize any tax credit regarding the R&D expenses incurred in 2021 following the assessment of its recoverability.
-The tax credit related to the R&D expenses of the year 2021 won't be lost as the Group became entitled to the right to obtain and use a tax credit in return of past compliance with certain conditions relating to the operating activities of the entity: thus, as soon as the structure of the Company will improve, the 2021 tax credit benefit will be booked into the financial statements.
+As of December 31, 2022, the Group did not recognize any tax credit regarding the R&D expenses incurred in 2022 following the assessment of its recoverability.
+The tax credit related to the R&D expenses of the year 2022 will not be lost as the Group became entitled to the right to obtain and use a tax credit in return of past compliance with certain conditions relating to the operating activities of the entity.

-Since May 14, 2012, all safinamide/Xadago®-related research and development expenses borne by the Group are reimbursed by Zambon: accordingly, research and development expenses are presented net of the reimbursement by Zambon, amounting to EUR 34 as of December 2021 (2020: EUR 66).
+Since May 14, 2012, all safinamide/Xadago®-related research and development expenses borne by the Group are reimbursed by Zambon: accordingly, research and development expenses are presented net of the reimbursement by Zambon, amounting to EUR 44 as of December 2022 (2021: EUR 34).